MINERVA HISTORICAL SOCIETY

 Jane and Robert married in 1818 and began their life together in Minerva.
 They settled in the home Robert built for her just outside the hamlet of Olmstedville, along what is now County Route 29 heading toward Pottersville.

-Sadly, Jane became a widow for a second time when Robert passed away on November 27, 1845, at the age of 69.
-Jane was 58 when he died, and their youngest child was only nine years old.
+Sadly, Jane became a widow for a second time when Robert passed away on November 27, 1845, at the age of sixty-nine.
+Jane was fifty-eight when he died, and their youngest child was only nine years old.

 At some point later in life, Jane moved in with her son Thomas.
 According to Bessie, she was not an easy person to live with.
 Jane maintained very formal English manners, refused to dine at the same table as hired help, and even took snuff.